APEC South Korea 2025: Participants

 It's also the second APEC meeting which Mexican President Claudia Sheinbaum (who assumed the presidency on October 1, 2024, after opting to skip the 2024 APEC meeting in Peru) and Papua New Guinean Prime Minister James Marape didn't attend in-person, and both designated Mexican Economic Secretary Marcelo Ebrard and Deputy Prime Minister John Rosso as their respective representatives.
 Peruvian president José Jerí, who took office on October 10, also didn't participate in-person and designed Foreign Trade and Tourism Minister Teresa Mera Gómez as his representative to the summit.

 Trump did not attend the APEC Economic Leaders' Meeting (AELM), participating only in the APEC CEO Summit and the U.S.–APEC Leaders' Working Dinner before departing South Korea on October 30.
 Treasury secretary Scott Bessent represented the U.S. at the AELM.

 Thai prime minister Anutin Charnvirakul, who assumed office on September 7, was initially expected to skip his first APEC meeting following the death of Queen Sirikit The Queen Mother on October 24, 2025.
-Her passing prompted a year-long mourning period for Thai government officials and a 90-day mourning period for the general public.
+Her death prompted a year-long mourning period for Thai government officials and a 90-day mourning period for the general public.
 However, Anutin later reversed his decision and attended the summit as initially planned.

+On the other hand, this was the last APEC meeting for Chilean President Gabriel Boric following the 2025 Chilean general election.